Project PEOLC17

 Background

 Occupational therapists contribute to this support and are well-placed to do so, often working closely and developing positive relationships with the friends and family of patients.
-This review, therefore, aims to capture insights into the role occupational therapy is playing in supporting informal carers.
-The findings may help both members of the profession and informal carers themselves.
+This review, therefore, aimed to capture insights into the role occupational therapy is playing in supporting carers.
+The findings may help both members of the profession and carers themselves.

 Project aims